JJ/hoborg/text/text.md

 "will take charge and you'll have to show him the ropes.
 No hurry, man, two or three days will be enough."

 What could I do?
-My wife and family left me the next day, and they took everything that could be loaded into a carriage.
+My wife and family left me the very next day, and they took everything that could be loaded into a carriage.
 The authorities didn't like that and seized my home and land, too.
 I was left homeless, so when I left the office the last day and assigned a depot